 12. Leave a baked treat in the mailbox for the mail carrier.

 13. Shovel a path through the snow for neighbors and the mailman.
-(I live in Georgia, so I’ll have to take y’all’s word on that one.)
+(I live in Mississippi, so I’ll have to take y’all’s word on that one.)

 14. Send an online gift card to a friend.